-7.1 Announcement Effects and Perceptions of the Employer
+VII.A.
+Announcement Effects and Perceptions of the Employer

-Because the interim payment is delivered by the employer, this raises potential concerns that the treatment could change workers' perceptions toward the employer-specifically stemming from fairness concerns or trust toward the firm.
+The interim payment is delivered by the employer, which raises potential concerns that the treatment could change workers' perceptions toward the employer-specifically stemming from fairness concerns or trust toward the firm.

-Announcement effects, gift exchange, and fairness.
+1. Announcement Effects, Gift Exchange, and Fairness.
 If treated workers feel they have been given a gift, they might reciprocate by working harder; conversely, if control workers feel they have been treated unfairly, they may reduce effort.
 While fairness considerations are undoubtedly important in a range of settings, four pieces of evidence indicate they are unlikely to drive our observed treatment effects.
 First, the most straightforward fairness stories would not (necessarily) imply that the treatment effects should only arise for poorer workers.
-While ex post, one could argue that poorer workers value the "gift" more, it is
+Ex post one could argue that poorer workers value the "gift" more, but it is not obvious ex ante that richer workers-who also use the interim payment for immediate expenditures and debt-should not value it at all.